Pixel Perfecting the DOM: Rendering in Memento Mori

 Enter Simo Kinnunen's Cufon (heir to Shaun Inman's SIFR), a once-popular library for rendering text to images.
 Specifically, Cufon renders individual words using canvas elements, so as to otherwise preserve normal layout flow.
 Originally designed to bridge the gap during early rocky support for consistent web font rendering, Cufon is largely outdated and impractical for contemporary implementation.
 However, despite the library's shortcomings in a contemporary context, having words rasterized on canvas means the image rendering property applies, thus allowing text and images alike to receive proper pixel-correct upscaling.
 Bitmap font data for use with Cufon can be generated using Shaun Inman's Pxfon.
 See for example, the promotional website for Christine Love's Digital: A Love Story.

-(Zooming in on the above image will reveal the disparity between the muddied sub-pixel blending seen in default browser text rendering and the crisp, grid snapped per-pixel accuracy of Pxfon combined with the pixelated image rendering CSS property)
+(A close look at the above image will reveal the disparity between the muddied sub-pixel blending seen in default browser text rendering and the crisp, grid snapped per-pixel accuracy of Pxfon combined with the pixelated image rendering CSS property)

 Combining Cufon with CSS pixelated image rendering and viewport media queries, responsive, pixel-perfect upscaling is achievable.
 This technique not only works for layouts with fixed dimensions, but will also function with responsive designs that can accommodate a variety of display and input densities.